aer0usa/aer0usa.github.io/nmc200questions.md

 a.
 Explain the impact of faith (in Yeshua) on the Law's Parameters, Authority, and Glory.

+Faith **Establishes** the Law’s Parameters.
+By our faith in Yeshua, we acknowledge our need for salvation.
+We don’t need salvation from the Law, but salvation from sin.
+The Law demonstrates our sin.
+Faith in Yeshua **establishes us** in our responsibilities, obligations, and commitments.

+The Law’s **Authority** is Nullified by Faith.

+We *were* “married” to the Law, so we *were* under its jurisdiction and authority.
+We died to the Mosaic Torah, and now we are the bride of Messiah Yeshua, so we are under the jurisdiction and authority of the New Covenant in Messiah’s blood.

+The Law’s **Glory** is Nullified by Faith.

 b.
 Also, describe how Messianic believers might fall into the trap of “legalism”

+A Messianic believer might fall into legalism in one of two ways.

+A Messianic believer might believe that he is under the authority of the Mosaic Covenant, and that keeping the Mosaic Torah will save him.

+A Messianic believer might also believe that Yeshua “did away with the Law”, and rebel against it as a demonstration of the liberty Yeshua provides.

 c.
 Explain how we can avoid legalism to live a heavenly life here on Earth.

+We don’t follow Torah to gain God’s acceptance, but we follow Torah because we ARE accepted by God.
+We want to identify with Him and follow the guidelines He gave us, but it doesn’t save us.